RavenMCP Docs

 Get Started

 Design intelligence in Claude in under 2 minutes.
+Pick the path that matches how you use Claude.

-claude mcp add raven -- npx raven-mcp
+claude mcp add raven -- npx -y raven-mcp

-That's it.
 Ask Claude to build UI and Raven's tools fire automatically:

 "Build me a pricing page with 3 tiers"